JPaiv/kubernetes_etl_pipeline/README.md

 ### The scripts do the following:

-1) Download and unzip the source file(fr_basic_data)
+1) Download and unzip the source file to s3

-2) Chunk the data file and start kubejobs for each chunk(fr_basic_data) with imported helper function
+2) Chunk the source data file into smaller 1 million row chunks and start kubejobs for each chunk

-3) Kubejob will parse the data with one of the parsers(establishment_parse or legale_parse) depending on the source
+3) Kubejob will parse the chunked data

-### France main company headquarters

-In France the files contain information in a very peculiar way.
-This is why we don't receive address information with the legal data file(flegale).
-This is why company address must be parsed from another file(fetablissement")

-The etablissement parser takes the main head office from the industry code and uses the head office information the parse the headquarters office address and other information to prospect.